boydaihungst/vue-enterprise-boilerplate/docs/troubleshooting.md

 ## Visual Studio (VS) Code formatting issues

 If you're using VS Code and notice that some files are being formatted incorrectly on save, the source is probably a formatter extension you've installed.
 The reason you're seeing it now is that this project enables the `editor.formatOnSave` setting.
 Previously, that extension was probably just doing nothing.
 To fix the problem, you'll need to either properly configure the extension or, if it's simply broken, uninstall it.
+There are 2 places for setting file: [project settings](../.vscode/settings.json) and your global settings.

 Extensions with known issues include: